Data Science Degree Programs in California

 San Jose / Sunnyvale / Santa Clara:

-The San Jose metropolitan area ranks second in the country on annual mean wage compared to all other metropolitan areas, according to the Bureau of Labor Statistics.
+The San Jose metropolitan area ranks first in the country on annual mean wage compared to all other metropolitan areas, according to the Bureau of Labor Statistics.

 San Francisco / Redwood City / South San Francisco:

-The San Francisco metropolitan area ranks ninth in the country on annual mean wage compared to all other metropolitan areas, according to the Bureau of Labor Statistics.
+The San Francisco metropolitan area ranks second in the country on annual mean wage compared to all other metropolitan areas, according to the Bureau of Labor Statistics.